Apollo-Level2-Web-Dev/L2B4-Frontend-Track-Assignment-5/README.md

 ### ✅ Frontend
 - Next.js with TypeScript.
-- Use Tailwind CSS for styling or any kind of ui library or framework.
+- Use Tailwind CSS for styling or any kind of UI library or framework.
 - Implement dynamic routes (/projects/[id], /blog/[id]).
-- Client-side authentication using localStorage or JWT.

 ### ✅ Database
 - MongoDB.

-### ✅ Authentication & Authorization
+### ✅ Authentication & Authorization💡
-- JWT-based authentication for admin login.
-- Role-based access control (Admin/User).
+- Social login using Next Auth.

 ### ✅ Deployment
 - Deploy the website on Vercel.